Offering of products and services of Swiss Life

 Who is responsible for data processing?

-When an application for a position at Swiss Life is submitted the data are processed by
+When an application is submitted for a position at Swiss Life Ltd, Swiss Life Ltd is responsible for data processing:

 Swiss Life Ltd